virgo47/litterbin/notes/MyServer.md

 [ALNP](https://en.wikipedia.org/wiki/Application-Layer_Protocol_Negotiation) is used by browsers to upgrade to HTTP/2 -- and that's why it does not work in them.
-The reason is that at the time of writing NGINX Amazon Linux is built with OpenSSL 1.0.1 which does not support ANLP.
+The reason is that at the time of writing NGINX Amazon Linux is built with OpenSSL 1.0.1 which does not support ANLP. **Good news!
+As of Oct 2017 AMI Linux has OpenSSL 1.1 and ALNP works and browsers report HTTP/2.0!**

 To some [this is a big issue](https://forums.aws.amazon.com/thread.jspa?messageID=752725) (requires login), I'll probably just wait for the support as I don't require HTTP/2 yet.